Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/2-putting-the-relational-back-in-relational-databases.md

 Concretely a relation can be modelled as a set of pairs.
 If a relation $R$ contains the pair $(x,y)$ then $R$ relates $x$ to $y$ which is usually written $x R y$.
 This way of modelling relations is the easiest to translate to a table in a database.

 Note that this model uses a *set* of pairs, which is the reason many set operations such as `UNION` or `INTERSECT` and `MINUS` exist in SQL.
 The main difference between tables and sets is that tables may contain the same row multiple times.
-Since set operations return a set not a table they have the (sometimes useful) side effect that the result won't contain any duplicates.
+Since set operations return a set not a table they have the (sometimes useful) side effect that the result won't contain any row more than once.

 <figure>
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">